nicoleramirez26/Tiny_Tapeout_Step3/docs/info.md

 ## How it works
 NAND FlipFlop
 Explain how your project works
+Using 4 NAND gates and a clock.
+Also has a 'regular' D flip flop for testing
 ## How to test

 Explain how to use your project